rodprogramdev/100-days-of-code/log.md

 # Day 56: January 11, 2018
 Progress: Today I've learned how to perform graceful degradation, I also started testing the site in different browsers.
 Still working on the image files to make it more compatible for different devices through media queries.
 I also learned how to use the feature queries.

+# Day 57: January 12, 2018
+Progress: Still working on responsive images, currently studied how to use the build process and other npm packages for concatenating css files and adding automatic prefixes.
+I also watch tutorials for using the particles-js file and currently studying the documentation.